Evolution: The Game of Intelligent Life: Gameplay

 As the player advances their creatures, extinctions may wipe out populations of some species, while others may not be affected at all.
 Each species has a drop-down menu, which displays all the more advanced creatures that this particular species can evolve into.
 Eventually, when the player reaches intelligent and advanced animals, the menu will display certain creatures that can then evolve into the standard intelligent life of civilization builders.
 The line of intelligent species doesn't have to be humans (e.g. Australopithecus, Homo habilis, Homo sapiens).
 The player can also evolve other intelligent species who are fictional or highly speculative.
 For example, if a player evolves one of the creatures into an elephant, one can access the elephant line, and gradually evolve that elephant into Elephasapiens which is a species of intelligent life, thus winning the game.
 Elephasapiens of course, is fictional and speculative.
 Other species of intelligent life within the game are parrot men, wombat men, and dino men.

 Once a player evolves intelligent life, the game ends and scores are added up and displayed, although the player who evolved intelligent life is guaranteed victory.
 Score points are given to players who make evolutionary breakthroughs.
 For example, evolving the first reptile, mammal, or dinosaur is worth bonus points.

 The game can either be played alone or against the computer.
 With opponents, the game has another side to it.
 Each animal has the ability to evolve defense, and other animals (predatory creatures) controlled by the players, can fight each other's creatures, thus wiping out an enemy population, reducing competition and weakening the opponent.
 To fend off these attacks, the other player can, as said earlier, evolve defenses against the opponent's predators.

 Critical reception

+Inside Games thought it was an "excellent simulation", and that it was "one of those rare edutainment titles that succeeds as entertainment, too".

-Inside Games thought it was a perfect simulation.
-Electric Play felt the game was both educational and interesting.
-Happy Puppy thought the game had much replay value.
+Electric Play felt the game was both "educational" and "interesting", giving the game an overall review score of 80%.

+Happy Puppy thought the game had much replay value, and gave the game an overall positive review.

-The reviewer from Pyramid #30 (March/April, 1998) stated that "A Discovery Channel Multimedia/Crossover Technologies product, Evolution shares the Discovery success strategy for straddling the road between education and entertainment.
+Pyramid stated that "Evolution shares the Discovery success strategy for straddling the road between education and entertainment.
 It's fun, and I actually learned something."